HerrMotz/bachelor-thesis/publication/main.typ

 #todo[

 Questions, which I would like to be answered in this chapter:
-- How can information about the real world be represented in a computer?
+- How can information about the real world be represented in a computer? #sym.checkmark
 - What are RDF databases in comparison to other semantic technologies?
 - What is the advantage of using a strict formal ontology in comparison to an RDF database?
 ]